pletfix/app/README.md

 But currently, Pletfix is **under construction** and not ready to use yet!

 Please have patience with us :-)

+Read more about Pletfix in the [official documentation](https://pletfix.com).

 ## Requirements